ftforney/kickstarter-analysis/README.md

 When looking at this data, it looks very interesting!
 We can see here that a lot of successful projects are around the $0-$5000 range, and it begins to drop when you get about $15000.
 There are some successful campaigns in the $35000-$44999 range, but it seems ill-advised to stake your goal that high if you want a successful campaign, as the risks can outweigh the benefits.
 There is always a chance, but a safe bet would to be launching a campaign at least at or less than $4000.

-### Challenges and Difficulties Encountered

-When completing this dataset and getting the results, I can't say that I encountered any difficulties.
-The only issue I had was learning how to use certain excel commands properly.
-I overcame this just by looking at the in-app information about the commands, as well as some videos/documents online about how to use the respective command effectively.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-The first conclusion I can come to is a good launch date, which appears to be between May and June.
-The second conclusion I can draw is how it appears to fail right near the end of the year, so it is not wise to start one towards then.
-If I were to launch a theater campaign, I would want to do it at-least just before or right in the middle of a year for the best chance of success.
+There appear to be good launch dates between May and June, and it begins to fail near the end of the year.
+The best time to launch theater campaigns seem to be around the middle of the year, this should give you the best chances of success according to data.

-- What can you conclude about the Outcomes based on Goals?

 The best goal for a successful campaign seems to be around less than $5000.
-You can take a risk and aim for around $40000, but it is definitely assuming you have a way to captivate the target audience.
+Louise can take a risk and aim for around $40000, but it is definitely assuming she has a way to captivate the target audience.

-- What are some limitations of this dataset?

-I believe some limtations are that there is no data pertaining to what caught a users attention to help fund a specific campaign, as well as any comments they made alongside their donations.

-There is also a limitation of not knowing what amount a given campaign increased or decreased in between its launch date and end date
+One of the things that could have been present in the dataset are the amounts a given campaign increased or decreased during its launch.

-- What are some other possible tables and/or graphs that we could create?

-A graph can be created for when a campaign ended and what the end funding was, and then directly compare it to another graph containing the goals set on a launch date.

-A graph with a filter can also be created for displaying when a campaign launched, a line on a line chart representing where the end goal for that specific campaign is, and the final pledge and seeing just how far it went beyond the initial goal.
-This, however, does assume that we had the data for how much in a given day the campaign was donated to.

-## Additional Comments

-Hopefully this is fine to add, but if I had a chance to recreate this data set again, I would love to somehow pull the data to create the graph I mentioned.
-I would personally love to see how the funding process went in between a certain campaigns start and end date!